Suara Merdeka: History

 Suara Merdeka was founded by H. Hetami, who also became chief editor, on 11 February 1950.
 The paper began as an evening daily newspaper published in Solo; the newspaper printed 5,000 copies, which at that time is a considerable amount for a local newspaper.
 He was assisted by three reporters: HR.
 Wahjoedi, Soelaiman, and Retno Koestiyah.
 Then, Suara Merdeka began expanding its distribution to Kudus and Semarang to compete with other local newspapers.

-In the beginning, Suara Merdeka did not yet have its own printing press, so that they were based at the offices of De Locomotief, a Dutch newspaper in Semarang.
+In the beginning, Suara Merdeka did not yet have its printing press, so that they were based at the offices of De Locomotief, a Dutch newspaper in Semarang.
 After 1956, the newspaper changed its publishing time to the morning after H. Hetami got a printing machine himself.
-The newspaper also has its own office in the former office of Het Noorden newspaper that has been nationalized by Indonesian government in March 1963.
+The newspaper also has its own office in the former office of Het Noorden newspaper that has been nationalized by the Indonesian government in March 1963.

 Award

 In December 2011, Suara Merdeka won an award for "The Most Responsive Media".